 About the Author

-Ashley has worked in the nonprofit community in Memphis since 2005 when she joined Hands On Memphis.
+Ashley began working in the nonprofit community in Memphis in 2005 when she joined Hands On Memphis.
 In 2006, she saw the organization through a merger with Volunteer Memphis, and in 2008 Ashley joined the staff of the Community Foundation of Greater Memphis as a program officer.
-That same year, she became the Director of Grants and Initiatives, managing all the foundation’s competitive grant programs.
+In 2013 she became the Director of Grants and Initiatives, managing all the foundation’s competitive grant programs.
 Ashley oversaw the development of GiVE 365, which became a national model for collaborative giving programs in community foundations across the United States.
 She has been a leader in the community foundation field and served as the Chair of ProNet, the national professional development group for program staff in community foundations.More Content by Ashley Harper